Optimize your water resources management

 Australia is rapidly heading towards a water crisis.
 Thanks to a rapidly growing population, its dry climate and its propensity for droughts, the country’s water consumption routinely exceeds its capacity to rely on its freshwater supply.
 We looked at the causes of Australia’s water shortage and some of the measures being put in place to address the crisis in our blog ‘Addressing Australia’s growing water problem’.

-Where conventional water meters have to be physically read on a quarterly basis, which is both labour and time intensive, only adequate for billing purposes, and provides limited information on actual water use behaviour, digital water meters allow water authorities to access water meter readings remotely and at a much higher frequency.
+Where conventional water meters have to be physically read on a quarterly basis, which is both labor and time intensive, only adequate for billing purposes, and provides limited information on actual water use behavior, digital water meters allow water authorities to access water meter readings remotely and at a much higher frequency.

-Let Advizzo help you to get maximum results from your digital water meter pilot and prove the business case for increasing the roll-out of the programme.
+Let Advizzo help you to get maximum results from your digital water meter pilot and prove the business case for increasing the roll-out of the program.

 Introducing Advizzo’s home usage reports

-Advizzo specialises in taking smart meter data and harnessing the power of behavioural science to create unique customer engagement solutions that are proven to help water and energy customers to better understand their usage and motivate them to make changes to reduce their consumption.
+Advizzo specializes in taking smart meter data and harnessing the power of behavioral science to create unique customer engagement solutions that are proven to help water and energy customers to better understand their usage and motivate them to make changes to reduce their consumption.
 Our SaaS platform is currently serving one million people across the world.

-Our customer facing software uses behavioural science to understand and trigger customer engagement by delivering personalised home usage reports direct to customers.
-The reports are designed to trigger behavioural changes to reduce consumption and maximise water savings.
+Our customer facing software uses behavioral science to understand and trigger customer engagement by delivering personalized home usage reports direct to customers.
+The reports are designed to trigger behavioral changes to reduce consumption and maximise water savings.
 This approach is proven to achieve a 4% reduction in water usage – which equates to a $180m saving for the water utility over 25 years.

 Do you want to make full use of the data your digital water meter pilot is generating?
-Are you ready to optimise the programme, achieve maximum results and prove the business case for roll-out?
+Are you ready to optimize the program, achieve maximum results and prove the business case for roll-out?
 Then talk to us today!